-Once placements are completed according to the prioritization method above, students will be notified that individual placements are available for viewing on the student portal.
-All other students who have applied for housing will be placed on the waitlist
+Once placements are completed according to the prioritization method above, students will be able to view their placement on the student portal.
+All other students who have applied for housing will be placed on the waitlist.

-We recognize that all our students are facing unique circumstances during this time.
-Maybe you are a local student but will have a lot of trouble commuting.
-Please keep us in the loop so we can help you figure this out!
-If you are a new student your Admissions Counsellor is the best person to speak with about these circumstances, and they will make a record of your situation so it can be given consideration during the placement process.
+If you are on the waitlist and this presents a challenge for you, we want to know your situation!
+Please connect with us so we can help you figure this out!
+If you are a new student your Admissions Counsellor is the best person to speak with about these circumstances.
 If you are a returning student, please go to the Housing Help Desk to share your information with us.